-Up to this point, we have just run our regressions without discussing how to calculate the estimators.
-Where do they come from?
-To answer this, we first need to redefine some terms from simple linear regression.
-We'll define the fitted values for i = 1, ..., n:
+- Notice that we assumed that we have estimators for the various values here.
+But where did they come from? - To answer this, we first need to redefine some terms from simple linear regression. - Fitted values for $i = 1, \ldots, n$: